Written by Colin Dodds

 The next step includes wading into the company’s earnings reports.
 Every publicly traded company is required to issue earnings reports each quarter, along with more comprehensive annual reports.
 The jargon and layout of these reports can take a little getting used to, so be patient.
 At first, you’ll have to stop and look things up.
 Take the time and soon you’ll be able to find the information you need easily.

-These quarterly (10-Q) and annual (10-K) reports can be found on the company’s website.
+The SEC requires public companies to file 10-K annual reports and 10-Q quarterly reports, which provide detailed information about financial performance and risks, according to investor.gov.
+However, when companies do not host full filings, these reports are available through the SEC’s EDGAR database.
 They will tell you how the business is doing.
 Is it making more money?
 Is it spending more money?
 What parts of the business are growing, and which are shrinking?
 These documents will also help you understand management’s perspective of those short-term financial results in light of its long-term strategy.

 The biggest investments of the next decade may not even be in business yet today.
 The biggest investments of today may be out of business in a decade.
 The future is unpredictable, so how can investors make the right choice?